punk-domains-2/docs/v2-migration.md

 image: ./static/old-new-domain-image.png
 ---

-# IMPORTANT: MIGRATION TO V2
+# Punk Domains Version 2 (migration completed)

-> Punk Domains is migrating to version 2.
+> Punk Domains has migrated to version 2.
 If you've minted domains in V1, you'll automatically get new ones.
 Old ones will be marked as deprecated, so just ignore them.
+All newly created domains are now v2 domains.

-We're adding new exciting features to Punk Domains and making it more gas efficient. 🤘
+We have added new exciting features to Punk Domains and making it more gas efficient. 🤘

-Let's take a look at what's coming.
+Let's take a look at what's new!

 ### 1. New default domain image